 No. Unfortunately we do not provide funding for restorative justice initiatives.

-If the project that you are already running is working towards the outcomes of reducing reoffending or supporting young people on the edge of the criminal justice system to avoid a first offence and is using a Sport 4 Development approach then we will consider funding an existing project.
-Most of our funding though is likely to be allocated to organisations who are wanting to build on work that they are already doing either by increasing their capacity or developing a criminal justice focused programme.
+If the project that you are already running is working towards the outcomes of reducing reoffending or supporting young people on the edge of the criminal justice system to avoid a first offence then we will consider funding an existing project.
+Most of our funding though is likely to be allocated to organisations who want to build on work that they are already doing, either by increasing their capacity or developing a criminal justice focused programme.